jazurdia/chat-redes/README.md

 - Ensure you have the correct configuration for the XMPP server in the environment variables or configuration files as required by the `@xmpp/client` library.

+## Challenges
+The greatest challenge of this project was, undoubtedly, the use of the XMPP protocol.
+I had never used this protocol before and had no frame of reference.
+The documentation on XMPP as such was not very helpful to me, as each server seems to be configured and built however the author wished.

+In this case, I spent a lot of time understanding how the stanzas of the server itself worked.
+Designing the chat did not take much time, but the logic to get what I needed, such as contacts, conversations, listening to messages, and obtaining notifications, was practically trial and error.
+Apparently, there were different ways to do the same thing, and each XMPP connection library had its own ways of doing things.

+In my case, a major issue and the reason why I could not deploy the project on Netlify and add it to my portfolio is that there were HTTPS certificates which the server did not have.

+## Lessons Learned
+The main lessons learned during the development of this project are the following:

+- Use of the XMPP protocol.
+- What are stanzas?
+- How to use stanzas.
+- How to integrate XMPP with React.